flexmonster/pivot-ionic/README.md

 npm run start
 ```

-For more details refer to the [Flexmonster integration with Ionic](https://www.flexmonster.com/doc/integration-with-ionic/) tutorial.
+For more details, refer to the [Flexmonster integration with Ionic](https://www.flexmonster.com/doc/integration-with-ionic/) tutorial.